Crew is a mobile app that combines a universal group voice intercom with shared locations on a map.

 That is the unfortunate effect of using a Bluetooth microphone today.

 The only way to access microphone audio over Bluetooth with cellphones is via the Hands-Free Profile.
-Modern headset (BT5.0+) will have a much better audio quality, using 16khz or 24khz instead of the weak 8khz.
+Modern headsets (BT5.0+) will have a much better audio quality, using 16kHz or 24kHz instead of the weak 8kHz.

 If you are not planning on talking for a while, you can mute your microphone and return to A2DP stereo quality.